White noise: Time series analysis and regression

-In statistics and econometrics one often assumes that an observed series of data values is the sum of a series of values generated by a deterministic linear process, depending on certain independent (explanatory) variables, and on a series of random noise values.
+In statistics and econometrics one often assumes that an observed series of data values is the sum of the values generated by a deterministic linear process, depending on certain independent (explanatory) variables, and on a series of random noise values.
 Then regression analysis is used to infer the parameters of the model process from the observed data, e.g. by ordinary least squares, and to test the null hypothesis that each of the parameters is zero against the alternative hypothesis that it is non-zero.
 Hypothesis testing typically assumes that the noise values are mutually uncorrelated with zero mean and have the same Gaussian probability distribution – in other words, that the noise is Gaussian white (not just white).
 If there is non-zero correlation between the noise values underlying different observations then the estimated model parameters are still unbiased, but estimates of their uncertainties (such as confidence intervals) will be biased (not accurate on average).
 This is also true if the noise is heteroskedastic – that is, if it has different variances for different data points.

 Alternatively, in the subset of regression analysis known as time series analysis there are often no explanatory variables other than the past values of the variable being modeled (the dependent variable).
 In this case the noise process is often modeled as a moving average process, in which the current value of the dependent variable depends on current and past values of a sequential white noise process.

 Random vector transformations

 These two ideas are crucial in applications such as channel estimation and channel equalization in communications and audio.
 These concepts are also used in data compression.

-In particular, by a suitable linear transformation (a coloring transformation), a white random vector can be used to produce a "non-white" random vector (that is, a list of random variables) whose elements have a prescribed covariance matrix.
+In particular, by a suitable linear transformation (a coloring transformation), a white random vector can be used to produce a non-white random vector (that is, a list of random variables) whose elements have a prescribed covariance matrix.
 Conversely, a random vector with known covariance matrix can be transformed into a white random vector by a suitable whitening transformation.